MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 ## Restore a database from backup

 To perform a restore, see [Restore database from backups](recovery-using-backups.md).
-You can try backup configuration and restore operations using the following examples:
+You can explore backup configuration and restore operations using the following examples:

 | Operation | Azure portal | Azure CLI | Azure PowerShell |
 |---|---|---|---|